Levothyroxine and Iron: Can You Take Them Together?

 What should I do if I accidentally took levothyroxine and iron together?

 If it happens once, do not panic and do not double your next dose.
-Just resume your usual schedule and keep the doses separated going forward; if this happens often, let your clinician know.
+Just resume your usual schedule and keep the doses separated going forward.
+If it happens often, let your clinician know.

 Are there alternatives if I need both levothyroxine and iron?

 Yes.
-Most people can take both safely by separating them by 4 hours and using a consistent routine, such as levothyroxine in the morning and iron later in the day.
-Your clinician may also suggest a different iron formulation or adjust your levothyroxine dose based on follow-up labs.
+Most people can take both safely by separating them and using a consistent routine, such as levothyroxine in the morning and iron later in the day.
+Your clinician may also adjust your plan based on follow-up labs.

 Who is most at risk from this interaction?

-People who are pregnant, have unstable thyroid levels, recently changed doses, or take multiple supplements are at higher risk.
-Anyone using prenatal vitamins or multivitamins with iron can be affected, even if they do not realize the product contains iron.
+People who are pregnant, have unstable thyroid levels, recently changed doses, or take several supplements are more likely to be affected.
+Anyone using prenatal vitamins or multivitamins with iron can be affected, even without realizing the product contains iron.

 Can I take iron at night if I take levothyroxine in the morning?

 Yes, that is often a good strategy.
-Taking levothyroxine in the morning and iron with dinner or at bedtime usually provides enough separation, as long as there are at least 4 hours between them.
+Taking levothyroxine in the morning and iron with dinner or at bedtime usually provides enough separation.

 What is the most common mistake people make with this interaction?